About the Project

 The Problem

 Museum visitors need to be able to purchase exhibit tickets online to avoid long lines at the door.
+Many art museum websites are clunky and difficult to navigate.

 The Solution